Nofraag/Hybrid-State-Machine--Docs/docs/index.md

 `stateWeight` is required and determines who wins when two conflicting states compete.
 See [Illegal States & Weight System](#illegal-states--weight-system).

-`illegalStates` is optional.
+`illegalStates` is optional and returns a `List<Type>` — reference conflicting states with `typeof(...)` rather than constructing them.
 Leave it empty if this state has no conflicts.

+> **Why `Type` instead of an instance?** Earlier versions of StateForge used `List<State>`, which meant listing a conflict required constructing another state object (`new SprintingState()`).
+If two states ever referenced each other this way, it could cascade into unnecessary allocations or recursive construction.
+Using `typeof(SprintingState)` avoids that entirely — you're pointing at a type, not building an object.

 ---